Vampire Hunter D (1985 film): Release

-Vampire Hunter D was released on theatrically on December 21, 1985 where it was distributed by Toho.
-A laserdisc by CBS Sony Group Inc. was released on the same date.
-A Region 2 DVD release of the film was released by SME Visual Works in Japan on February 21, 2001.
-An English-language version of the OVA was produced in 1992 by Streamline Pictures, and was shown on the fine-arts theatrical circuit in the US in August 1992.
-The Streamline dub was then released on VHS on March 26, 1993.
+Vampire Hunter D was released theatrically on 21 December 1985 where it was distributed by Toho.
+A laserdisc by CBS Sony Group was released on the same date.
+A Region 2 DVD release of the film was released by SME Visual Works in Japan on 21 February 2001.
+An English-language version of the OVA was produced in 1992 by Streamline Pictures, and was shown on the fine-arts theatrical circuit in the US in 1992.
+Vampire Hunter D had its American premiere at the Cleveland Cinematheque on 27 March 1992 as part of the Japanimation Weekend IV event.
+The Streamline dub was then released on VHS on 26 March 1993.
 This initial release was followed by a re-release on VHS by Streamline's parent company, Orion Pictures, and a laserdisc release by Lumivison.
-The film was also shown several times on American television during the 1990s, including on TBS, Cartoon Network and the Sci-Fi Channel.
-Vampire Hunter D is considered a flagship title for Streamline, and was marketed in the US as ‘the first animated horror film for adults.’
+The film was also shown several times on American television during the 1990s, including on TBS, Cartoon Network, and the Sci-Fi Channel.
+Vampire Hunter D is considered a flagship title for Streamline, and was marketed in the US as "the first animated horror film for adults".

-In 2000, Urban Vision Entertainment, the US production partner and distributor of Vampire Hunter D: Bloodlust, re-released the OVA on a ‘Special Edition’ bilingual DVD on October 17 containing the original Japanese audio and a Dolby Digital 5.1 remix of the Streamline dub, as well as releasing dubbed and subtitled versions of the film on VHS.
-The Special Edition DVD release was duplicated by Manga Entertainment for a UK release on July 5, 2004, as well as by Madman Entertainment in Australia on August 31, 2005.
-Madman reissued their Special Edition DVD on July 23, 2014.
+In 2000, Urban Vision Entertainment, the US production partner and distributor of Vampire Hunter D: Bloodlust, re-released the OVA on a "Special Edition" bilingual DVD on 17 October containing the original Japanese audio and a Dolby Digital 5.1 remix of the Streamline dub, as well as releasing dubbed and subtitled versions of the film on VHS.
+The Special Edition DVD release was duplicated by Manga Entertainment for a UK release on 5 July 2004, as well as by Madman Entertainment in Australia on 31 August 2005.
+Madman reissued their Special Edition DVD on 23 July 2014.

-On April 16, 2015, Sentai Filmworks announced their license to the film in North America for digital and home video release.
-The film was released on August 25, 2015 on Blu-ray and DVD with a new English dub.
+On 16 April 2015, Sentai Filmworks announced their license to the film in North America for digital and home video release.
+The film was released on 25 August 2015 on Blu-ray and DVD with a new English dub.

+Reception

+John Moscato of Protoculture Addicts gave the film a two out of a possible five star rating, writing that the film had unusually good animation but found the plot to be unoriginal and that it had poor voice acting for the Streamline English-language dub.
+Steve Murray of The Atlanta Constitution described the film as a "prime example of adrenalin-high, head-scratch Japanese animation" findings its plot nonsensical, concluding the film was "definitely for adults.
+Twisted ones."